 Having bunions can sometimes be very painful especially if you don’t know how to address this.
-However, having a complete understanding of what really a bunion is, how it develops, what causes it in the first place, and the symptoms and signs of bunions will help in looking for ways to be more comfortable and alleviate the pain.
+However, having a complete understanding of what shoes are good for bunions, and what really a bunion is, what are the benefits of choosing the right shoes will help you in looking for the best ways to be more comfortable and alleviate the pain.

-This article will give you the ideas and everything you need to know about the things to look for in choosing the best shoes for bunions.
+This powerful guide will provide you with everything you need to know about bunions and 9 key factors to look for when choosing the best shoes for bunions and wide feet.

 What Are Bunions?